zoopdoop/dotlit/README.md

 ### File Operation Format
 Here is a formal specification of the dotfile code block file operations where L means line number and C means count.

-- + append the contents of the code block to end of file
+- (+) append the contents of the code block to end of file
-- L+ append the contents of the code block starting at line L
+- (L+) append the contents of the code block starting at line L
-- L-C delete C lines starting at line L and ignore the contents of the code block
+- (L-C) delete C lines starting at line L and ignore the contents of the code block
-- L replace line L with the first line of the code block
+- (L) replace line L with the first line of the code block
-- L:C replace C lines starting at line L with the entire contents of the code block
+- (L:C) replace C lines starting at line L with the entire contents of the code block
-- s/search/replace/ use the search expression and replace it
+- (s/search/replace/i) use the search expression and replace it.
+The i is optional and makes the search case-insensitive.

 ### Search And Replacing

 The search parameter in a search and replace file operation is a [Javascript regular expression](https://developer.mozilla.org/en-US/docs/JavaScript/Guide/Regular_Expressions) and the replacement is a string that can contain special replacement patterns outlined in the above link.

 You can specify a range to search in the file.
-The syntax is similar to the vi search and replace syntax but modified to match the other file operations.
+The syntax is similar to the vi search and replace syntax but modified to match the dotlit file operations.

 - s/search/replace/ search the entire file
 - 3s/search/replace/ search only on line 3